-- in the event of rejection of a text submitted to an optional referendum, a similar new text must not be submitted to the vote unless a referendum is requested.
+- in the event of rejection of a text adopted by Parliament and submitted to popular vote at the request of a section of the electorate, a similar new text must not be submitted to vote unless a referendum is requested.

-N. The role of Parliament
+M. The role of Parliament

-When a popular initiative or extraordinary referendum is held, Parliament must state its opinion on the text submitted to the vote.
+When a draft constitutional revision is proposed by a section of the electorate or an authority other than Parliament, Parliament must state its opinion on the text submitted to vote.
 It may be entitled to put forward a counter-proposal to the proposed text.
-A dead-line must be set for Parliament to give its opinion: if this dead-line is not met, the text will be submitted to the popular vote without Parliament's opinion.
+A deadline must be set for

+Parliament to give its opinion: if this deadline is not met, the text will be submitted to popular vote without Parliament's opinion.